ai-systems-today/ai-systems.today.github.io/content/docs/development/index.md

 - Improved customer satisfaction through faster turnaround times.
 - Streamlined the claims handling process for employees.

-### Why Choose AI Systems Today for Custom AI Development:
+### Why Choose AI SYSTEMS TODAY for Custom AI Development:

 1. **Expertise:**Led by Kyriakos Antoniadis, a seasoned AI expert with over a decade of experience, our development team possesses deep knowledge of AI technologies and their real-world applications.
 2. **Customized Solutions:**We understand that every business is unique, and our solutions are tailored to meet specific needs and challenges.